Digressive/HyperV-Backup-Utility/README.md

 ## Change Log

+### 2023-07-25: Version 23.07.25

+* Changed strings that check for VM state to numerical values to help with non-english systems.
+Thanks to 'mannyagre' for the suggestion.

 ### 2023-04-28: Version 23.04.28

 * Minor improvement to update checker.
 If the internet is not reachable it silently errors out.